 EV Charging Study Powers Up

 In the summer of 2019, Tacoma Power launched a two-year study to better understand the charging patterns for residential EVs.
-In exchange for completion of surveys and data about EV charging and use, qualified customers may be eligible for up to $250 per year.
+In exchange for completion of surveys and data about EV charging and use, qualified customers are eligible for financial incentives.

 At this time, we are no longer accepting new participants.
-If you have questions, please email EVCharge@cityoftacoma.org, call 253-502-8363 or view the Frequently Asked Questions below.
+If you have questions, please email EVCharge@cityoftacoma.org or view the Frequently Asked Questions below.